Rouzbehfarzinfar/rouzbehfarzinfar/README.md

 -----

-## What I do
+## What I do here

-I do Open Source.
-In fact, I do Open Source so much, that 95% of my work on GitHub is free and open to everyone.
-I am really passionate about doing web development, it is in my opinion the best combination of logical programming and (sometimes) beautiful design.
+I’m passionate about open source, and all my projects here on GitHub are available for everyone to use and contribute to.
+I focus on developing SEO tools and automation scripts that simplify complex workflows and enhance search performance.
+My goal is to push the boundaries of SEO through innovative, data-driven solutions.
 </details>